 What are Tranches?

-For all Asset-Backed Securities (ABS), Tranche is considered a critical aspect of the securitisation process.
-In the securitisation process, ABS is divided into investable tranches.
-These tranches are structured to distribute credit risk and assist rating agencies in identifying the risk associated with every Tranche.
+For all Asset-Backed Securities (ABS), Tranche is a critical aspect of the securitization process.
+In the securitisation process, ABS has category into investable tranches.
+These divisions are beneficial to distribute credit risk and assist rating agencies in identifying the risk associated with every Tranche.

-Tranches are broadly defined into junior, mezzanine, and a senior tranche.
-Most junior tranches offer a high-interest rate but only receive cash flows after all other tranches have been paid.
-For this reason, most junior Tranche is sometimes referred to as the equity tranche or even toxic waste.
+These define into junior, mezzanine, and senior tranches.
+Most junior parts offer a high-interest rate but only receive cash flows after paying all other divisions.
+For this reason, most junior Tranche refers to the equity tranche or even toxic waste.
 Above the equity tranche is the mezzanine tranches, which receive payment before the junior tranches.
-The highest-rated Tranche, called the super senior Tranche (often rated AAA), is the safest Tranche and the first Tranche to be paid out; however, it pays investors a relatively low-interest rate.
+The highest-rated Tranche has another name, the super senior Tranche (often rated AAA).
+It is the safest Tranche and the first Tranche to pay; however, it pays investors a relatively low-interest rate.

 Role of Tranches in the securitization

 These play an essential role in the securitization process by enabling investors to invest in a specific level of risk and reward.
 Structuring involves dividing the underlying asset pool into separate pieces, each with its own level of risk and return.
 Institutional investors like insurance companies and pension funds typically purchase the senior tranches, which are the safest and have the lowest yield.
 While hedge funds and other investors with a higher tolerance for risk typically purchase the junior tranches, which are riskier and offer higher yields.